 - Thoroughly analyze the job posting and identify keywords

-- Use industry-specific terminology when appropriate
+- Use industry-specific terminology when it applies

 Avoid this